-1. \Box Not Applicable, No SSNs are maintained in the system or by the project.

-- 2. 🖾 Full SSNs are collected, but no individual will be denied any right, benefit, or privilege provided by law if the individual refuses to disclose their SSN for use in the system or project - 3. □ Full SSNs are collected, and the individual will be denied the benefit, or privilege provided by law if they refuse to disclose their SSN.
-Denial of this right, benefit or privilege does not violate the law because:

-\Box SSN disclosure is required by Federal statute or Executive Order; OR

-□ The SSN is disclosed to a Federal, state, or local agency that maintains a system of records that was in existence and operating before January 1, 1975, and disclosure was required under statute or regulation adopted prior to such date to verify the identity of an individual.

-Section 3.3(e) Records describing how individuals exercise First Amendment rights

-The Privacy Act requires that Federal agencies "maintain no record describing how any individual exercises rights guaranteed by the First Amendment unless expressly authorized by statute or by the individual about whom the record is maintained or unless pertinent to and within the scope of an authorized law enforcement activity."
-5 U.S.C. § 552a(e)(7).

-Although the Department of the Treasury may not keep records describing how any individual uses First Amendment rights, in certain instances records describing First Amendment rights may be maintained but only if the following conditions are met:

-- The law specifically authorizes it.
-For instance, an individual's religious affiliation is made known when verifying contributions above a specified amount on tax returns or describing contributions to tax exempt groups of which he or she is a member. - The individual expressly authorizes it.
-For example, the individual provides information regarding experience as a group leader in a political organization to demonstrate leadership skills when applying for a government position. - The record is pertinent to and within the scope of an authorized law enforcement activity in which political or religious activities may be used as a cover for illegal activities. - 1. \boxtimes Not Applicable.
-The system or project does not maintain information describing how individuals exercise their rights guaranteed by the First Amendment. - 2.
-The system or project does maintain information describing how individuals exercise their rights guaranteed by the First Amendment.
+1. ☐ Not Applicable, No SSNs are maintained in the system or by the project.
+2. ⊠ Full SSNs are collected, but no individual will be denied any right, benefit, or privilege provided by law if the individual refuses to disclose their SSN for use in the system or project 3. □ Full SSNs are collected, and the individual will be denied the benefit, or privilege provided by law if they refuse to disclose their SSN.
+Denial of this right, benefit or privilege does not violate the law because: □ SSN disclosure is required by Federal statute or Executive Order; OR □ The SSN is disclosed to a Federal, state, or local agency that maintains a system of records that was in existence and operating before January 1, 1975, and disclosure was required under statute or regulation adopted prior to such date to verify the identity of an individual.
+The ind e Pr ivid tute n 3.3(e) Records describing how individuals exercise First Amendment rights ivacy Act requires that Federal agencies "maintain no record describing how any lual exercises rights guaranteed by the First Amendment unless expressly authorized by or by the individual about whom the record is maintained or unless pertinent to and the scope of an authorized law enforcement activity."
+5 U.S.C. § 552a(e)(7). use s Fi y be The kno cor The reg ski igh the Department of the Treasury may not keep records describing how any individual first Amendment rights, in certain instances records describing First Amendment rights a maintained but only if the following conditions are met: le law specifically authorizes it.
+For instance, an individual's religious affiliation is made own when verifying contributions above a specified amount on tax returns or describing attributions to tax exempt groups of which he or she is a member. le individual expressly authorizes it.
+For example, the individual provides information garding experience as a group leader in a political organization to demonstrate leadership lls when applying for a government position. le record is pertinent to and within the scope of an authorized law enforcement activity in ich political or religious activities may be used as a cover for illegal activities.
+1. \boxtimes Not Applicable.
+The system or project does not maintain information describing how individuals exercise their rights guaranteed by the First Amendment.
+2. ☐ The system or project does maintain information describing how individuals exercise their rights guaranteed by the First Amendment.
 If you checked this box, please check the box below that explains Fiscal Service's authorization for collecting this information:

-- b) \Box The information maintained is pertinent to and within the scope of an authorized law enforcement activity.
+a) ☐ The individual about whom the information was collected or maintained expressly authorized its collection/maintenance. b) ☐ The information maintained is pertinent to and within the scope of an authorized law enforcement activity.